 While the title of this article mentions cardiac arrest, any type of cardiovascular emergency can occur in a bathroom setting.
-You will hear me talk about cardiac arrest and also heart attack and stroke throughout this article.
+Here, I’ll answer the question, why do cardiac arrests happen in the bathroom?
+Which can be for several reasons.

 >>To skip to a handy infographic on how to avoid cardiac emergencies in the bathroom, click here.<<